 If you want to start a blog, you just need a domain name and web hosting.
 And of course, a great idea for what to blog about!

-In terms of money-making potential, $500 per month is an achievable goal, although there are some bloggers out there making 10, 20 and 30 times that.
-Just remember, it can take some time for the money to start rolling in.
+In terms of money-making potential, making an extra $500 per month is an achievable goal, although there are some bloggers out there making 10, 20 and 30 times that.

 Freelance writing was the second side hustle I tried and it’s since become my full-time business.